Kong/developer.konghq.com/app/_how-tos/custom-deck-object-defaults.md

 ---
-title: Customise object defaults in decK
+title: Customize object defaults in decK

 works_on:
     - on-prem